colyseus/docs/docs/colyseus/scalability.md

 > This document is a work-in-progress.

-To scale Colyseus into multiple processes or servers, you'll need to have Redis, MongoDB, and a dynamic proxy.
+To scale Colyseus into multiple processes or servers, you'll need to have Redis, and a dynamic proxy.

 ## Redis